ScottStetkiewicz/Scott-Website/content/docs/GIS/GIS.markdown

 ### Dataframe Construction

-With our initial data fetched, we can create a new structure to hold geolocation variables and our main data of 1) overall population in the state of RI and 2) the total number of non-citizens:
+With our initial data fetched, we can create a new structure to hold geolocation variables and our main data of:

+1) the overall population in the state of RI, and
+2) the total number of non-citizens in the state

 ```r